-Section 123, ¶1-There shall be a First Assistant and a Second Assistant General Superintendent who shall be elected by ballot in the General Conference.
+Section 114, ¶1-There shall be a First Assistant and a Second Assistant General Superintendent who shall be elected by ballot in the General Assembly.

-¶2-They shall hold office for the following quadrennium and through the following General Conference.
+¶2-They shall hold office for the following quadrennium and through the following General Assembly.

-¶3-As their names imply they shall serve the Church in the capacity of assistants to the General Superintendent in supervising the affairs of the Church and in presiding in conferences under appointment of the General Superintendent.
+¶3-As their names imply they shall serve the Church in the capacity of assistants to the General Superintendent in supervising the affairs of the Church and in presiding in assemblies under appointment of the General Superintendent.

-¶4-They are members of the General Board and of the Executive Council.
+¶4-The First Assistant is a member of the General Board and of the Executive Council and is Chairman of the Department Committee of Foreign Missions of the General Board.